 LinkHunter is an occasional link builder’s paradise.
 The tool’s readymade campaigns are a starter pack for building backlinks, especially if SEO doesn’t come naturally or if it struggles to excite you.
-So, people like me!
+So, small business owners like me!

 Every templated campaign is a gateway to high quality, relevant prospects and the email addresses and personalisation you need to get your foot in the door and start building links.

-This review is 100% about trying to get backlinks.
+This review is 100% about trying to get more backlinks.
 A tough ask from a standing start.

 (spoiler: it goes really well!)